Home Warranty for First-Time Buyers: Is It Worth It? Complete Guide 2026

 Pre-Existing Conditions Warning

-Any issue identified during your home inspection that goes unrepaired before coverage begins can be classified as a pre-existing condition and denied.
-Always get repairs done and documented before your warranty activates.
+Pre-existing conditions are the single biggest reason home warranty claims are denied in 2026, accounting for roughly 32% of all denials across major providers.
+Any issue identified during your home inspection that goes unrepaired before coverage begins can be classified as pre-existing and denied.
 Review how to read a home warranty contract so nothing catches you off guard.

 Plan Tiers: Basic vs. Comprehensive